 Since 2008 Mosca has produced high quality plastic strapping material in one of the most modern strap production plants in Europe, located in Muckental near to the company Headquarters.
 From the onset, ethical strapping manufacture and sustainability was a key factor in the planning, construction and operation of the plant in Muckental and is a feature we are extremely proud of.

-Several extrusion lines are in fully-automated operation around the clock producing Polypropylene (PP), Polyester (PET) and Polylactic (Eco-strap / Bio Plastic) strapping materials.
+Several extrusion lines are in fully-automated operation around the clock producing Polypropylene (PP) and Polyester (PET) strapping materials.
 The strap ranges in widths from 5 and 15.5 mm and is suitable for use on all strapping machines regardless of machine type or manufacturer.

 Mosca's PET strap is made from 100% recycled material: The raw material - "bottle flakes" - come from used plastic bottles.
 After processing, the recyclable raw material becomes a premium new product: depending on the width, the mostly green-coloured PET strap is extremely strong and reliable and withstands loads between 185 and 580 kg.
 Any waste material generated during the production process is re-used via a shredding system.